 Along with the standard retinue of smart functionality, Amazon Alexa boasts the largest array of third-party skills of any assistant on the market.
 There are already thousands of apps available for extending Alexa's abilities beyond what it includes out of the box, and many are tailored specifically for Australia.
-Unfortunately, a number of Alexa's secondary functions didn't make it over for the Echo's Australian launch, and features like grouping multiple tasks under a single command and support for multiple users remain absent at the time of writing (March 2018).
+Unfortunately, a large number of Alexa skills aren't currently available on the Amazon Australia website which may cause compatibility issues with your device.

-Siri might be the most well-known of the three main assistants here in Australia, but it's still a ways behind the competition in the smart speaker game.
+Apple's Siri is unarguably the most famous virtual assistant thanks to the iPhone version.
+However, it's still a ways behind the competition in the smart speaker game.
 In traditional Apple style, Siri is only available on Apple's own devices, leaving you with just a single option for a Siri-enabled smart speaker: the Apple HomePod.

 As the flagship device for Siri on smart speakers, the HomePod doesn't make the greatest first impression.
 Its support for basic functionality is lacking not only when compared to Google Assistant and Amazon Alexa, but even compared to what Siri can do on the iPhone as well.
 For instance, Siri can only play songs from Apple Music, with no direct way of linking your Spotify or Google Play Music account.
 Also, it only supports a single user, and its ability to understand and answer your queries is decidedly limited in comparison to Google and Amazon's assistants.